neodaoist/moonink/README.md

 # 🌙 Moon Ink ✍️

-_an experimental, on-chain NFT project, built on Ethereum_
+_an experimental smart contract project, built on Ethereum_

 ## Who's it for